nso89/job-workflow/README.md

 ...\Documents\Work\cover-letter-resume.odt to ...\Documents\Work\Microsoft\Software Engineer.
 ```

-5. The path will get written to `job-details.txt`, so that the `run.bat` can open it in our default editor.
+5. The path will get written to `job-details.txt`, so that the `run.bat` can open it in your default editor.

 **Example**:
 ```batch